Skip to main content

 return(resp)

-So as you can see above we will recursively go through until some condition(path) is met, and then that would return on callstack and we'd immediately get to path.pop() which would allow us to test the next test case
+So as you can see above you will recursively go through until some condition(path) is met, and then that would return on callstack and we'd immediately get to path.pop() which would allow us to test the next test case

 A good example is permutations of a list [1, 3, 5, 7] of length 3 We'd have callstack of: